bartzwemmer/pytest-sql/README.md

 This repository contains a mock data pipeline, to show a typicial repository layout with SQL files that are executed during the execution of the data pipeline.
 For the CI/CD pipeline, tests with `pytest` are used.

 ## Repository layout
 Under the `src` directory, the Python code is located.
-The `process.py` file contains the main function of the pipeline, which is called by the orchestration component.
+The `process.py` file contains the main function of the mock data pipeline, which is called by the orchestration component.
+You can also run this on the command line, since there is an entrypoint defined in `pyproject.toml` by typing the command `sql-test-demo`.
 One of the pipeline steps is to execute the SQL files in the `sql` directory.

 The tests are located under the `tests` directory.
 The `conftest.py` file contains the configuration for the tests.
 The `test_sql_functions.py` file contains the tests for the SQL functions.
 ```